baudneo/cync-lan/README.md

 ## Prerequisites:

-Because this works by re-routing DNS traffic to your local network, you'll need some way to route DNS - a local DNS server, Pi-Hole, or `/etc/hosts` file on your router will work.
+Because this works by re-routing DNS traffic to your local network, you'll need some way to route DNS - a local DNS server (OPNsense, pfSense running unbound), Pi-Hole, or `/etc/hosts` file on your router will work.
 You'll also need `openssl` on your system.
 You may also need `dig` and `socat` for **debugging**.

 See the [Re-routing DNS](#re-routing-dns) section for more information.